 The symptoms of acute meningitis can resemble symptoms of other diseases, such as influenza.
 They include fever, headache, stiff neck, irritability, and nausea and vomiting.
 Symptoms can develop rapidly and dramatically, within minutes to hours.
 Fever can be very high and the headache can be intense.
-There may also be sensitivity to light, and a purple or red rash may appear.
+There may also be sensitivity to light, and a purple or red ...more symptoms »

 Acute meningitis: Treatments

 The first step in treating acute meningitis is preventing its occurrence and spread.
 A vaccine to prevent acute bacterial meningitis caused by the bacterium Neisseria meningitidis is available for children and certain persons at risk for the disease.
 They include travellers who go to high risk areas of the world and people, such as military personnel and ...more treatments »

 Acute meningitis: Misdiagnosis

 A diagnosis of acute meningitis may be delayed because some symptoms, such as headache, stiff neck, and fatigue, may initially be assumed to be related to another less serious condition.
 These include influenza, tension headache, muscle strain in the neck, or migraine headache.
-Unfortunately, acute meningitis, especially acute bacterial meningitis, can ...more misdiagnosis »
+Unfortunately, acute meningitis, especially acute bacterial meningitis, can progress very rapidly and ...more misdiagnosis »

 Symptoms of Acute meningitis